 Raksha Bandhan, Hariyali Teej, Nag Panchami, Mangala Gauri Vrat, Sawan Shivaratri Vrat, and Hariyali Amavasya.

-Sawan Shivaratri Vrat date 2025
+Kanwar Yatra, and Sawan Shivaratri Vrat date 2026

-Hariyali Amavasya date 2025
+Hariyali Amavasya date 2026

-Hariyali Teej date 2025
+Hariyali Teej date 2026

-Hariyali Teej falls on August 27, 2025, this year.
+Hariyali Teej falls on Saturday, August 15, 2026, this year.

 This is a very auspicious day for keeping fast for the safety and well-being of the family.